AG7GN/nexus-audio/README.md

 	ATTRS{id}=="Audio", ENV{PULSE_IGNORE}="1"

 The `ATTRS{id}` looks for the string __Audio__.
-This ID is how the cards identify themselves to the OS.
+This ID is how the cards identify themselves to [ALSA](https://alsa-project.org/wiki/Main_Page).
 The Fe-Pi's ID is simply __Audio__.
 When a match is made, it sets an environment variable `PULSE_IGNORE` to 1 ('true').
-This tells PulseAudio to ignore cards that identify themselves as __Audio__ during PulseAudio's autodetect process when it starts.
+This tells PulseAudio to ignore cards that identify themselves as ALSA ID __Audio__ during PulseAudio's autodetect process.

 The `89` at the beginning of the file name is used to determine the order in which the rules are executed.
 PulseAudio's rules are stored in `/usr/lib/udev/rules.d/90-pulseaudio.rules` and `/usr/lib/udev/rules.d/91-pulseaudio-rpi.rules`.
 Note that rules installed as part of the application are stored in `/usr/lib/udev/rules.d/`.
 User rules are stored in `/etc/udev/rules.d/`.
 Since our file starts with `89`, it is executed before regular PulseAudio rules, ensuring that PulseAudio will ignore the Fe-Pi.

-### 2. Manually configure the PulseAudio Fe-Pi settings after PulseAudio finishes autodetect
+### 2. Manually configure the PulseAudio Fe-Pi settings

 PulseAudio searches for it's configuration instructions in one of 2 places when PulseAudio is run in "user" mode.
 It first searches the user's home folder at `$HOME/.config/pulse/default.pa`.
-If that file is not found, it'll use `/etc/pulse/default.pa`.
+If that file is not found, it'll look for `/etc/pulse/default.pa`.

 I added `$HOME/.config/pulse/default.pa` to include the Fe-Pi configuration as well additional configuration that allows TX/RX monitoring through the built-in sound interfaces.